jnharton/mud-server/README.md

 A basic MUD server written in Java.

 Some of the following directories need to exist before the game starts. '\' is the top directory for all the files.
+The code makes an attempt to find these folders and create them while it is setting up the game, but it doesn't generate any data in them.
+That means that if you don't download the data from here (effectively test data at some level), then you will need to get find suitable pre-existing data or you'll need to add some manually.

-I am pretty sure that the current code will not create them itself, so for now they'll need to be added manually.
-Only the IMPORTANT! directories are absolutely essential, although the others will probably be important as well in the future.
+**Only the IMPORTANT! directories are absolutely essential, although the others may be important in the future.**

 Obviously you need the program itself, so this is just excepting source and compiled .class files

 ```
 \data          IMPORTANT! the folder inside of which all game data is stored, server will likely crash without data
 \data\accounts for account files, not really used or important